tomcritchlow/tomcritchlow.github.io/_posts/2018-09-13-for-the-record-blogging.md

 draft: true
 ---

 The social networks are failing us.
+Or, at least, we’re realizing we need a “third way”.
+Not private and not social.
+Public but intimate.
+I’ve written a bit more about this philosophy before in my piece [small b blogging](https://tomcritchlow.com/2018/02/23/small-b-blogging/).

 But starting, hosting and maintaining your own blog is still too hard.

 Medium is the default choice for writing on the web and it does a pretty good job.
 Except for the fact that it's a flailing VC funded rocketship that's already burning up on re-entry.